10 Days in Japan: Itinerary, What to Do & Where to Go

 Deer @ Nara Park

 Beside the park’s temples, shrines, and gardens, the stars of the show are the over one thousand deer that roam freely within the grounds.
-The abundance of wildlife gives Nara a vibe unlike any historical town you’ll find anywhere else in the world.
+The abundance of wildlife gives Nara a vibe, unlike any historical town you’ll find anywhere else in the world.

 Want to visit Nara without hassle?
 Hop onto one of these hand-picked Nara tours:

-• Kyoto and Nara Full-Day Sightseeing Tour: A full-day tour including stops at a couple Kyoto star attractions like Nijo Castle & Kyoto Imperial Palace before heading off to Nara to check out Todai-ji Temple, Kasuga Shrine, and Nara Park.
+• Kyoto and Nara Full-Day Sightseeing Tour: A full-day tour including stops at a couple of star attractions like Nijo Castle & Kyoto Imperial Palace before heading off to Nara to check out Todai-ji Temple, Kasuga Shrine, and Nara Park.

 • Nara Big Buddha, Bambi and Backstreets Cultural Tour: Explore the ancient streets and temples of Nara while saying hello to the city’s friendly furry friends on this 3.5-hour guided tour.
 Includes all entrance fees and some tasty local snacks.